| || |

 Porto Alegre, Brazil-based Thiago Scatolin Barbosa compares various blackletter styles.
 [Google]

 Links to commercial foundries.
 Site done by Michael Yanega, who now lives in Washington State.
 Has an interesting script font identification guide.
+It also has a bibliography on type.
 [Google]

 British Standards for Type Classification